 Anger welled within her.
-Most of it was irrational and directed at Shikamaru for not coming through as her last resort, but also at the painful truth that what she did was rather shallow.
+Most of it was irrational and directed at Shikamaru for not coming through as her last resort, but some came with the painful truth that what she did was rather shallow.
 She didn't need that pointed out to her and she most certainly did not need her failure shoved in her face.

-"Don't act like you're so much better than me," Ino spat out, begrudgingly accepting the money he offered her.
+"Don't act like you're so much better than me," Ino spat, begrudgingly accepting the money he offered.
 "It's not like you're going to ask Temari because you like her."

 Two doors down from the Hokage's office, in a small study filled with medical scrolls and training worktables, a similar conversation was in motion.

-"Aw come, on Sakura-chan, please?" a fifteen-year-old blonde boy begged with pleading blue eyes.
-He sat on one of the cleared worktables, swinging his feet back and forth as his pleas went unheard.
+"Aw come, on Sakura-chan, please?" begged a fifteen-year-old blond with pleading blue eyes and pouting whiskered cheeks.
+He sat on a cleared worktable swinging his feet back and forth as his pleas went unheard.

 "Naruto, I go out to ramen with you all the time.
-It will really be a waste of my time," the young medic exhaled as she shuffled through some scrolls, trying to appear busy in a poor rouse to avoid looking at him.
+It will really be a waste of my time," the young medic exhaled as she shuffled through some scrolls in a poor rouse to avoid looking at him.

-If she had been looking she would have seen Naruto recoil as though struck.
+Had she been looking, Sakura would have seen Naruto recoil as though struck.

-"A waste of your time, huh?" he remarked belatedly.
-Sakura winced at the strained hurt in his voice and made a desperate attempt to remedy the rejection.
+"A waste of your time, huh?"
+Naruto remarked belatedly.
+Sakura winced at the strain in his voice and made a desperate attempt to remedy the rejection.

 "But you could ask me," Naruto pointed out the obvious.
 He was, if nothing else, determined.

-Sakura knew there was no escaping it—the real reason she couldn't spend the holiday with him.
+Sakura knew there was no escaping it.
 She took a breath and turned away from the scrolls, preparing herself to hurt him in a way she really didn't want to.

-"Well, if it will make Sakura-chan happy, I'll be happy!" he declared, his eyes were closed and his smile was strained at the corners of his lips.
+"Well, if it will make Sakura-chan happy, I'll be happy!" he declared, his eyes were closed and his lips were strained at the corners.
 It wasn't the most sincere of smiles but his teammate appreciated the effort all the same.

-"Thank you Naruto," she said in a soft voice, reaching out and touching his arm lightly, "for understanding.
+"Thank you Naruto," she reached out and lightly touched his arm, "for understanding.
 I'll make it up to you, alright?"